Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Earth's shadow or Earth shadow is the shadow that Earth itself casts onto its atmosphere and into outer space, toward the antisolar point.
 During twilight (both early dusk and late dawn), the shadow's visible fringe (sometimes called the dark segment or twilight wedge appears in a clear sky as a dark and diffused band low above the horizon.

-For more on the sustained twilight of May (the "bright nights") experienced in Denmark, click the picture of Arctic twilight.
+For more on the sustained twilight of May (the "bright nights") experienced in Denmark, click the Twilight Zone collage.